Tight Bounds for Restricted Grid Scheduling

-In this section, we present a reasonable algorithm, \newalg, for the Restricted Grid Scheduling problem.
+In Figure \ref{fig:newalg}, we present a reasonable algorithm, \newalg, for the Restricted Grid Scheduling problem.
 It is asymptotically optimal: the competitive ratio matches the lower bound in Section~\ref{sec:lower} for all three ranges of the ratio $s/\ell$ of the initial numbers of \Ss and \Ls.
 Not surprisingly, \newalg has two phases.

 In the first phase, it attempts to balance the number of \Ss and the number of \Ls it uses, aiming for the ratio indicated by the lower bound.
 When it receives bins where it has a choice of using one \Litem or two \Ss in part or all of that bin (i.e., bins with sizes in the ranges $[2S,3S-2]$ and $[3S,4S-3]$), it uses one \Litem in a certain fraction of them (and increments the variable \LB) and uses two \Ss in the remaining fraction (and increments \SB).
 The fraction varies depending on the original ratio $s/\ell$: at least 2, between 2 and 6/5, and less than 6/5.
-It is enforced by a macro called UseLs, which indicates that an \Litem should be used if and only if $\LB \leq r\SB$, where $r$ is the target ratio of \LB to \SB.
-For example, when equal numbers of each should be used, we have UseLs = (\LB $\leq$ \SB).
+It is enforced by a macro called UseLs, which indicates that an \Litem should be packed if and only if $\LB \leq r\SB$, where $r$ is the target ratio of \LB to \SB.
+For example, when the number of bins containing one \Litem should be within $1$ of the number of bins containing two \Ss, we have UseLs = (\LB $\leq$ \SB).
 Both \LB and \SB start at zero, so, in this case, \newalg starts by choosing to use one \Litem and then alternates.
 Note that \SB and \LB do not change after Phase 1 is completed.

 In the middle range for the ratio $s/\ell$, there are two different fractions used.
 The first fraction is used until \SB reaches a specific value.
 Afterwards, its choices alternate.
 To do so, for the rest of Phase 1, it records the number of times it chooses to pack two \Ss in a bin and the number of times it chooses to pack one \Litem in \SBt and \LBt, respectively.
 The variables \SBt and \LBt are also zero initially.